KevinCHiggins/MoireTest/README.md

 **Some thoughts**

 I turned off hard pixels and it didn't look much difference, just smoother, and, let's be honest, easier on the eye.
 So maybe that needn't be central to the vision.
-Other possibilities are that I use beefy square pixels to lesson the harsh graininess.
+Other possibilities are that I use beefy square pixels to lessen the harsh graininess.
 I also experimented with zooming in and realised that there are two effects that I thought were moiré: one is the classic shimmering subpatterns and depends on rounding to the pixel, and disappears on zooming out - **but**, other effects like the shimmering hair one still can be seen even when individual lines are well-rendered, and finally **moiré from one object painting over itself** seems to similarly sustain when zoomed in.

 ### 13/02/20